Lumiie/written-in-starlight/README.md

 # installation
 Create an Ao3 site skin, go to "Write Custom CSS" and paste the code into the text field.

-!IMPOERANT!
+**!IMPORANT!
-This skin utilizes both "custom css" and "wizard", therefore you need to input the correct colour hex codes/name in "wizard" for this skin to work as intended.
+This skin utilizes both "custom css" and "wizard", therefore you need to input the correct colour hex codes/name in "wizard" for this skin to work as intended.**

 Colour hex code for "wizard"